Move back one step Move forward one step Show themes of website

 Stein, Dieter and Ingrid Tieken-Boon van Ostade (eds) 1993.
 Towards a standard English, 1600-1800.
 Berlin: Mouton de Gruyter.

+Stenbrenden, Gjertrud Flermoen 2016.
+Long-Vowel Shifts in English, c.
+1050-1700.
+Evidence from Spelling.
+Cambridge: Cambridge University Press.
 Stockwell, Robert and Donka Minkova 2001.
 English words, history and structure.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Strang, Barbara 1970.
 A history of English.
 London: Methuen.

 Taavitsainen, Irma and Andreas H. Jucker (eds) 2003.
-Diachronic perspectives on address term systems, Pragmatics and Beyond, New Series, Vol. 107.
-Amsterdam: Benjamins.
+Diachronic perspectives on address term systems.
+Amsterdam: John Benjamins.

 Taavitsainen, Irma, Terrtu Nevalainen, Päivi Pahta and Matti Rissanen (eds) 2000.
 Placing Middle English in context.
 Berlin: Mouton de Gruyter.

+Tagliamonte, Sali A. 2013.
+Roots of English.
+Exploring the History of Dialects.
+Cambridge: Cambridge University Press.
 Tieken-Boon van Ostade, Ingrid 2009.
 An Introduction to Late Modern English.
-Edinburgh: University Press.
+Edinburgh: Edinburgh University Press.

 Tieken-Boon van Ostade, Ingrid (ed) 2008.
 Grammars, Grammarians and GrammarWriting in Eighteenth-Century England.
 Berlin: Mouton de Gruyter.